Newsletter: Expertise Available for Removal of Underground Storage Tanks

 “We work with a consultant to keep us compliant in areas that we know little about.
 And with the ongoing changes in the regulation landscape, this continues to be more and more of a challenge.”

 Consumers Concrete, the region’s premiere ready mix and concrete product manufacturer with over 20 locations in West Michigan, successfully removed a UST in the fall of 2019.
-It hired Fleis & VandenBrink (F&V) to manage the notification, sampling, and reporting requirements associated with removing the UST.
-F&V worked closely with the excavator, Michigan Department of Environment, Great Lakes and Energy (EGLE).
+It hired Fleis and VandenBrink (F&V) to manage the notification, sampling, and reporting requirements associated with removing the UST.
+F&V worked closely with the excavator, Michigan Department of Environment, Great Lakes and Energy (EGLE), and onsite personnel to safely and properly get the job done.